TrudAX/denistrunin-blog/src/posts/xpptools-licenseusagelog/index.md

 The tool allows you to specify a period (e.g., the last 90 days) and process the modification information from the two sources mentioned above.

-The next challenge is linking the form a user is opening to a list of tables.
+The next challenge is linking the form to a list of tables.
 The License tool automatically calculates this by linking all form DataSources with the corresponding MenuItem, but you can also manually correct these links if needed.

 ### Service functions